 Building Affordable Housing in Placer County

 In response to the lack of affordable housing in Placer County, the County established housing goals in the 2021-2029 Housing Element that require all new residential development projects to provide for at least 10% of the total units built in unincorporated Placer County to be affordable to very low-, low-, and moderate-income households.
 Housing affordability is based on the Area Median Income (AMI) for a 4-person household.
-(Placer County's AMI for a 4-person household is $91,100 as of 12/31/21).
+(Placer County's AMI for a 4-person household is $113,900 as of 6/6/23).
 The AMI and income limits for other household sizes and income levels is updated annually by the State.
-Placer County's income limits for 2021 are shown on this table.
+Placer County's income limits for 2023 are shown on this document from HCD.

 To achieve the 10% inclusionary goal, Placer County has taken these measures to increase affordable housing development: